Where our

 Each year, the Selection Committee awards scholarships to deserving students who demonstrate academic excellence, leadership potential, and a commitment to their community.

-Open to students who reside in the following towns:
+Our scholarship to eligible students who live in the following towns:

 Bethel, Bridgeport, Brookfield, Cos Cob, Danbury, Darien, Easton, Fairfield, Georgetown, Greenwich, Hawleyville, Monroe, New Canaan, New Fairfield, Newtown, New Milford, Norwalk, Old Greenwich, Redding, Ridgefield, Riverside, Sandy Hook, Shelton, Sherman, Southport, Stamford, Stratford, Trumbull, Weston, Westport, Wilton.